 All interviewers (Cyprus Asylum Service and EUAA) are required to undertake the three core EUAA modules: (i) evidence assessment; (ii) interviewing methods; and (iii) inclusion.[45]
 For CAS caseworkers, there are additional mandatory trainings, including on trafficking and SGBV, and the majority of caseworkers have also undergone the Sexual Orientation and Gender Identity (SOGI) training.
 Caseworkers assigned to interview cases of vulnerable persons have also undergone EUAA training on interviewing vulnerable persons, claims related to on sexual orientation and gender identity and on interviewing children.[46]

 Although the implementation of the EUAA trainings has improved the quality of interviews in recent years, the absence of Standard Operating Procedures, guidelines and mechanisms for internal quality control contribute to diverse approaches in the examination of cases.
 Such differences are noted between examiners of the same agency (Asylum Service and EUAA), but also in the approach followed by the Asylum Service in comparison to the approach followed by the EUAA.
-Examples of cases where a diverse approach has been noted include cases with torture claims, LGBTIQ claims, and cases of Palestinians and the application of article 1d of the Geneva Convention.[44]
-Furthermore, interviews often differ in terms of structure and the collection of data.[45]
-Cases are often identified where issues such as gender-based violence, torture, human trafficking, exploitation, and trauma are not detected or not considered and even if considered there is often a divergence on how they are assessed.[46]
+Examples of cases where a diverse approach has been noted include cases with torture claims, LGBTIQ claims, and cases of Palestinians and the application of article 1d of the Geneva Convention.[47]
+Furthermore, interviews often differ with regards to the structure and the collection of data.[48]
+CyRC has often identified where issues such as gender-based violence, torture, human trafficking, exploitation, and trauma are not detected or not considered, and if they are considered there is often a divergence on how they are assessed.[49]

-Specifically, in LGBTIQ+ cases, it was noted that, although the examiners applied the Difference, Stigma, Shame, and Harm (DSSH) model,[47] they did so in a problematic way.
-For example, using closed questions whereas the DSSH model is supposed to operate as a set of conversation ‘triggers’ to enable a detailed narrative.[48]
+Specifically, in LGBTIQ+ cases, it was noted that, although the examiners applied the Difference, Stigma, Shame, and Harm (DSSH) model,[50] they did so in a problematic way.
+For example, using closed questions whereas the DSSH model is supposed to operate as a set of conversation ‘triggers’ to enable a detailed narrative.[51]
 Furthermore, there seems to be a lack of understanding regarding specific issues that might affect LGBTIQ+ persons outside of Europe.
-As a result, applicants were found to be non-credible including in cases where they were in the process of contracting civil partnership with their partner or had arrived in the country with their partner who was granted refugee status.[49]
+As a result, applicants were found to be non-credible including in cases where they were in the process of contracting a civil partnership with their partner or had arrived in the country with their partner who was granted refugee status.[52]
+In a judgment issued by the IPAC in 2024, reservations were expressed about the use of the Difference-Shame-Stigma-Harm (DSSH) model, where the Judge stated ‘that the DSSH model, while offering a structured approach, can limit understanding of the complexity of applicants’ experiences if it is not applied with sensitivity to cultural differences and the unique experiences of each individual.
+This is because it implicitly imposes a fixed pattern that everyone, regardless of culture or knowledge of sexual orientation concepts, will experience in the development of their sexual identity’.[53]

 The Law provides that the examiner[54] and the interpreter[55] can be of the same gender as the applicant, if they make such a request.
 In practice, if such a request is made (same gender or opposite gender) it is usually granted.
 However, due to the absence of information and legal advice or representation (see Regular Procedure: Legal Assistance), most applicants are unaware of their right to make such request.

-Children are often present in the interview room with their parents, especially children of young ages who cannot remain in the reception area by themselves.
-Examiners often encourage parents to arrange childcare, however this is not provided by the Asylum Service and single parents especially often do not have such options.
+Children may be present in the interview room with their parents, especially children of young ages who cannot remain in the reception area by themselves.
+Examiners often encourage parents to arrange childcare, however this is not provided by the Cyprus Asylum Service and single parents especially often do not have such options.
 The presence of children is problematic as they may hear disturbing details or witness their parent in distress.
 Furthermore, their presence can be distracting for the parent and disruptive for the interview process.
+For unaccompanied minors, see Legal representation of unaccompanied children.

 Interpretation